valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

   an action to continue the session, which automatically refreshes the access token.
 If no action is taken, the user is logged out when the timer runs out.

+* **Changed input border**

+  The shadows on the borders of `v-table`, `v-input` and `v-select` components have been replaced by a gray border to improve the contrast with the background.

 ## Bugfixes

 The following bugs were fixed: